youngkin/hugoblog/content/post/GoHTTPSClientServer.md

 * Cover Photo by [Yogesh Pedamkar](https://unsplash.com/@yogesh_7?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/lock?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText)
 * [The TLS Connection Options](https://github.com/jcbsmpsn/golang-https-example) GitHub project is a good resource to quickly create working HTTPS clients and servers.
 It was my primary source for information about this topic when I was first getting started in creating HTTPS clients and servers.
 It also covers solutions to some common problems.
 * [Secure gRPC with TLS/SSL](https://bbengfort.github.io/programmer/2017/03/03/secure-grpc.html) - although geared towards gRPC, the basic TLS underpinnings are the same as with HTTPS.
 This article filled in some gaps about how to configure TLS in Go.
-* [The Complete Guide To Switching From HTTP To HTTPS](https://www.smashingmagazine.com/2017/06/guide-switching-http-https/) provides a detailed, practical, discussion about almost all aspects about the technology behind HTTPS, how to request certificates, and how to configure various web servers to support HTTPS.
+* [The Complete Guide To Switching From HTTP To HTTPS](https://www.smashingmagazine.com/2017/06/guide-switching-http-https/) provides a detailed, practical, discussion about almost all aspects of the technology behind HTTPS, how to request certificates, and how to configure various web servers to support HTTPS.
 It's worth at least a quick perusal to see if there's anything of interest.
 * [Public Key Infrastructure(PKI)](https://en.wikipedia.org/wiki/Public_key_infrastructure) is a mix of technology and trusted organizations that provide the underpinnings of secure communication
 * [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) is an encryption protocol used to secure communications over the Internet
 * [HTTPS](https://en.wikipedia.org/wiki/HTTPS) is a secure implementation of the HTTP protocol